dhis2/dhis2-fhir-adapter/README.md

 - The prototype may not be optimized (e.g. may not use caching).
 - The prototype may not be unit tested.
 - The prototype may not be able to handle multiple FHIR versions at the same time.
+- The prototype may not support extensible scripts.
+The concepts to get extensible scripts are outlined in this document.
+- The prototype does not yet support distributed processing of FHIR subscriptions.